 Not everyone with C3 glomerulopathy gets better on immunosuppressants.
 If you don’t benefit from this medication, your health care team may recommend a drug called eculizumab.
 It blocks the part of the immune system that harms people with C3 glomerulopathy.

-Your doctor may run a blood test to check your levels of a substance called soluble C5b-9 before they start you on this medication.
+Your doctor may do a blood test to check your levels of a substance called soluble C5b-9 before they start you on this medication.
 If your levels are high, there’s a good chance that you will do well on this drug.
 If you do respond, you’ll most likely see improvements in your condition within 3 months.

 Some people with C3 glomerulopathy who have certain genetic mutations linked to the disease may get a plasma infusion or a plasma exchange.
 Plasma is the fluid part of your blood.
 It contains proteins.